Does Lexapro Make You Tired Or Give You Energy? Energy Effects Explained

-Energy levels typically stabilize or improve after 4-6 weeks as your body adjusts
+• Energy levels typically stabilize or improve after 4-6 weeks as the body adjusts to the medication.

-Individual responses vary based on brain chemistry, dosage, and timing of medication
+• Individual responses vary based on brain chemistry, dosage, and the timing of the medication.

 The relationship between Lexapro and energy is complex, involving brain chemistry changes that affect sleep patterns, mood regulation, and physical vitality.
 If you're experiencing concerning energy changes while taking Lexapro, Doctronic's AI-powered platform can help you understand whether your symptoms are normal adjustment effects or require medical attention.